 - Concrete Experience (CE): This stage involves learners actively participating in an experience.
 Whether it’s a lab experiment, field trip, or role-playing scenario, the concrete experience forms the basis for learning.
 I’ve always found this stage vital in engaging students, providing them with opportunities to explore, inquire, and be part of an educational scenario that feels real and meaningful[4].

 - Reflective Observation (RO): Following the concrete experience, learners are encouraged to reflect upon their actions, feelings, and results.
-This reflection is more than just casual contemplation; it involves critically analyzing what happened and why.
+This reflection involves critically analyzing what happened and why.
 When facilitating this stage in the classroom, I often encourage students to jot down their thoughts or discuss them in small groups.
 It’s amazing how much more insight they can gain by simply talking or writing about their experiences.

 - Active Experimentation (AE): The final stage involves learners applying their new understanding in new situations.
 They take what they’ve learned, experiment with it, and make adjustments based on results.
 In a way, this stage closes the loop but also opens up new possibilities for further learning.